artalar/reatom/docs/src/pages/general/what-is-state-manager.md

 Rx, Solid, React, any Even Emmiter are all about reactive programming.
 Proxies / lenses / pull or push are just an API, not a sense.

-> Did [React](https://reactjs.org) reactive?
+> Is [React](https://reactjs.org) reactive?
 Yeah!
 It is simple to test.
 Do you have a control of callbacks (render functions) execution?
-No, it React defines.
-You could ask to plan an update, but it will run when React decides.
+No, React defines it.
+You could ask to plan an update, but it will run when React will decide to.

 ### RP pitfalls